-Within the project a detailed evaluation of its impact was conducted by one of the partners and covered three editions of competence tests for pupils taking part in the project, three editions of surveys evaluating the project users' and recipients' satisfaction and their opinions on individual products, 120 in-depth personal interviews with school pupils and teachers (IDI), and 24 focus group interviews (FGI) with school pupils and teachers.
+Within the project a detailed evaluation of its impact was conducted by one of the partners and covered three editions of competence tests for pupils taking part in the project, three editions of surveys evaluating the project users' and recipients' satisfaction and their opinions on individual products, 120 in-depth personal interviews with school pupils and teachers, and 24 focus group interviews with school pupils and teachers.
 The diagnostic material gathered in the course of the project implementation was impressive.
-In total the following was obtained: 5 579 CAWI surveys from school pupils, 914 surveys from teachers, 26 142 completed competence tests, as well as 120 individual in-depth interviews and 170 opinions from focus-based group surveys (Stankiewicz et al. 2015).
+In total, the following were obtained: 5 579 Computer Assisted Web Interviews (CAWI) surveys from school pupils, 914 surveys from teachers, 26 142 completed competence tests, as well as 120 individual in-depth interviews and 170 opinions from focus-based group surveys (Stankiewicz et al. 2015).